 "The love of the marvelous is the most dangerous enemy of natural

-science." - minerologist Eugene de Patrin, said in 1802 while dismissing
+science." - minerologist Eugene de Patrin 1892, dismissing reports of

 "The skeptic will say, 'It may well be true that this system of

 equations is reasonable from a logical standpoint, but this does not

 prove that it corresponds to nature.'
 You are right, dear skeptic.

 Experience alone can decide on truth. - Albert Einstein